1. Centre of Excellence in Genomics and Translational Medicine

 Duration: 01.11.2012 – 31.08.2015

-Project manager: Jaak Vilo, UT Institute of Computer Science
+Project leader: Jaak Vilo, UT Institute of Computer Science

 Partners: Tallinn University of Technology, Estonian Biocenter, National Institute of Chemical and Biological Physics, University of Tallinn